Hacked? Part 2 - Hacking Prevention and Cleaning

-In this part, we will be examining some tips on Mitigating hacking attempts and the process of Recovering from a compromise.
+This part has tips on hacking prevention and the process of Recovering from a compromise.

 How To Avoid Being Hacked?

-Let’s look at what VentraIP Australia are doing to try and protect you:
+Let’s look at what VentraIP Australia is doing to try and protect you:

 Industry Leading Security Practices

-Basically, this firewall inspects requests made to the server and looks for malicious requests and blocks them before they can be processed.
+Basically, this firewall inspects requests made to the server, looks for malicious requests, and blocks them before they can be processed.

-We protect all our new services under SonicWall hardware firewalls with IPS (Intrusion Protection System) which functions in similar ways to a Web Application Firewall, and adds another layer of protection for your site.
+We protect all our new services under SonicWall hardware firewalls with IPS (Intrusion Protection System), which functions similarly to a Web Application Firewall and adds another layer of protection for your site.

-CageFS puts each account into its own ‘cage’ that they can’t get out of and thus stops one account from contaminating other accounts that are on the same server.
+CageFS puts each account into its own ‘cage’ that they can’t get out of and thus stops one account from contaminating other accounts on the same server.

-ConfigServer eXploit Scanner is an active service on the server that is looking at files that are uploaded to the server and also files present on accounts, it examines the file and tries to match exploitable code and things like privilege escalation scripts.
+ConfigServer eXploit Scanner is an active service on the server that looks at files uploaded to the server and files present on accounts.
+It examines the file and tries to match exploitable code and things like privilege escalation scripts.

 ConfigServer Firewall (CSF) And Login Failure Daemon (LFD)